 Now available: A new version of the TDR (called TDR-MC) which is triggered with a momentary switch or signal, and during the turn-off delay can be canceled by pressing the switch again.

 For sale here is a compact solid-state 12V relay with adjustable turn-on and turn-off times, and two separate inputs.
 It is useful for many automotive applications, including H4/9007 HID retrofit systems and motorcycle HID retrofits, but it is also useful any place you would like to add a delayed relay in your vehicle, such as for powering your car windows for a short period after turning off your car or turning on a fan when the ignition is turned off.
 Remember, this relay isn't only useful for the applications listed above, it can be used for many different things.

 |Time-Delay Relay Adjustments|

 This relay comes in a small plastic box with two mounting holes, and 5 standard spade connectors on the bottom.
 The electronics inside are encapsulated, or potted, in epoxy and are water resistant.
 There are two small adjustment knobs on the back to adjust the turn-on and turn-off delays.
 The five connections are:

 There are two versions of every TDR model, the TDR-P and the TDR.
 The positive-switching version, called TDR-P, switches the high side, or positive side.
 The standard TDR only switches the low side, meaning it switches the ground connection of the device (HID ballast or other), while the positive connection stays connected to battery voltage.
-Some applications cannot use the negative-switching scheme, so the TDR-P exists for customers who need positive or high-side switching, or find it more convenient for wiring.
+Some applications cannot use the positive-switching scheme, so the TDR exists for customers who need negative or low-side switching, or find it more convenient for wiring.
 Most customers choose the positive-switching version.